 John Calvin's Commentaries (1540–1565)

-Calvin's commentaries are a model of the Reformation exegetical method: close attention to the original languages, careful attention to the literary context, and consistent application to the life of the church.
+Calvin's Commentaries are a model of the Reformation exegetical method: close attention to the original languages, careful attention to the literary context, and consistent application to the life of the church.
 Calvin's commentary on Romans is particularly celebrated, and his work on the Psalms — which he described as "an anatomy of all parts of the soul" — remains one of the most theologically rich engagements with that book in the commentary tradition.
+Like Henry, Calvin's complete works are freely available online and in every major digital commentary library.

 Contemporary Commentaries: The Essential Shelf